-Reconsider an important fact stated at the beginning of this study: Something may be unwise, but not sinful.
+At this point I want to reiterate an important fact: Something may be unwise, but not sinful.
 It may be unwise to marry an unbeliever, but not sinful just like it may be unwise to marry an angry man, but not sinful.
 The absence of explicit NT legislation on whom Christians should marry does not mean it is wise to marry an unbeliever.
 This is never a wise thing to do.
-But neither are brethren permitted to say it is "sinful" and Christians who marry unbelievers are lost until they "repent."
-Brethren are not free to make laws God did not make.
+But neither are we permitted to say it is "sinful" and that Christians who marry unbelievers are lost until they "repent."
+We are not free to make laws which God did not make.
 The Pharisees made laws for God and taught their manmade laws as though they were from God Himself (Mt 15:9).
 This was sinful then and it is sinful now.
-No matter how worthy the cause, no one is free to legislate for God.
-If God wants Christians to marry only fellow believers and if He wants Christians to know marrying unbelievers is "sinful," then let Him say so in the NT scriptures.
-Let no one be guilty of legislating for God.
+No matter how worthy the cause, we are not free to legislate for God.
+If God wants Christians to marry only fellow believers and if He wants us to know that marrying unbelievers is "sinful," then let Him say so in the NT scriptures.
+Let us not be guilty of legislating for God.